PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script reverse its input.
 # 22. DJ Cut Killer
 This script displays all users and their home directories, sorted by users.
+# 23. Empty casks make the most noise
+This script finds all empty files and directories in the current directory and all sub-directories.